teezily/t4b_slate/source/includes/_pagination.md

 Parameter |  Type | Description
 --------- |  ---- | -----------
-page | Integer | A page number within the paginated result set limit | Integer | Number of results per page (between 1 and 100)
+page | Integer | A page number within the paginated result set (1 by default) limit | Integer | Number of results per page (between 1 and 100, 25 by default)